dave-irvine/Ajax.js/README.md

 A useless and redundant library to make Ajax calls.

-I got a little tired of loading all of jQuery/Prototype/mootools/<insert library here>
-just to do Ajax requests, but I also wanted something a little fancier than plain JS.
+I got a little tired of loading all of jQuery/Prototype/mootools/... just to do Ajax requests, but I also wanted something a little fancier than plain JS.
 Hence Ajax.js, a simple, lightweight library to perform Ajax requests in a semi-chainable manner.